TYsammy/TNMT-Sales-Analysis/README.md

 v.
 Botton 5 Sales Team by Revenue vi.
 Which are the 2 top Revenue Product in January
 ## Result/ Findings
-Top 5 Product by Revenue are : Clocks, Vases, Cookware, Ornaments and Phones Botton 5 product by Revenue are : Bakeware, Baseball, Home Fragrances, Blankets amd Bathroom Furnitures Top 5 Sales Team by Revenue : Nicholas Cunningham, Donald Reynolds,  Joe Price, Shawn Wallace and Carl Nguyen Botton 5 Sales Team by Revenue : Keith Griffin, Joshua Kenedy, Jerry Green, Stephen Payne and Douglas Tucker.
+Top 5 Product by Revenue are : Clocks, Vases, Cookware, Ornaments and Phones.

+Botton 5 product by Revenue are : Bakeware, Baseball, Home Fragrances, Blankets amd Bathroom Furnitures.

+Top 5 Sales Team by Revenue : Nicholas Cunningham, Donald Reynolds,  Joe Price, Shawn Wallace and Carl Nguyen.

+Botton 5 Sales Team by Revenue : Keith Griffin, Joshua Kenedy, Jerry Green, Stephen Payne and Douglas Tucker.

-Which are the 2 top Revenue Product in January are Accessories and Audio
+Which are the 2 top Revenue Product in January are Accessories and Audio.